-Samuel made an immediate impact at MSU in his first season.
+Samuel made an immediate impact at MSU in his first season in 2011.
 He helped tutor fifth-year senior B.J.
 Cunningham, who became the school's all-time leader in receptions (218) and receiving yards (3,086).
 Under Samuel, Cunningham had his finest season as a Spartan, setting career highs in receptions (79), receiving yards (1,306) and touchdown catches (12).
 Those marks also ranked among MSU's single-season leaders in receptions (tied for first), receiving yards (third) and touchdowns (tied for third).
 In addition, he set an MSU single-season record with eight 100-yard receiving games.
 Cunningham was a second-team All-Big Ten selection by the coaches and media, and also earned All-America honors from Phil Steele (fourth team) and SI.com (honorable mention).
 A sixth-round draft pick by Miami in 2012, Cunningham is entering his third season in the CFL in 2017 with the Montreal Alouettes after ranking second on the team with a career-high 65 receptions for 855 yards and four TDs in 2016.

-Martin was selected in the fourth round of the 2012 National Football League Draft by the Houston Texas, while Cunningham was picked in the sixth round by the Miami Dolphins.
+Martin was selected in the fourth round of the 2012 NFL Draft by the Houston Texans, while Cunningham was picked in the sixth round by the Miami Dolphins.
 Martin has played five seasons in the NFL with Houston (2012-14), New England (2015) and San Francisco (2016).